TosbackCgusBridge-Bot/CGUs-versions/Buckle/Privacy Policy.md

         *   Shirts
         *   Shoes
         *   Raglans
-        *   Show All Men's New
+        *   Shop All

         *   Kid's New

         *   Girl's New Tops
         *   Girl's New Jeans
-        *   Show All Girl's New
+        *   Shop All
         *   Boy's New Tops
         *   Boy's New Jeans
-        *   Show All Boy's NewGive a Buckle Gift card It's all about the blues.
+        *   Shop AllGive a Buckle Gift card It's all about the blues.
 Shop jeans now.
 *   Sale
     *   *   Women's Sale